learn-static/hist-320/content/3-voyant.md

 This time, type in the word "peace."
 Select "peace*".
 Now analyze your graph.
-Are war and peace mentioned most frequently by the same people, in the same time periods?
+Do the speakers that use the term war most frequently also use the term peace most frequently?
+Do these two terms often appear together, or do they peak at different points throughout the century?

 To get rid of the terms war and peace, click on the "x" that appears to the right of each of them in the text box.
 Add your own words to the text box and have fun exploring!